 1. Founders and co-founders

+If you want your startup to succeed in the long run, having open, honest conversations with your co-founders early and often are important.
 As you work with your co-founders to determine how to split equity, you’ll want to consider the following factors:

-Common equity allocation among co-founders include equal splits (such as 50-50, or 33-33-33), or a senior controlling partnership, where one founder has a larger stake (such as 60-40).
+Common equity allocation methods among co-founders include equal splits (such as 50-50, or 33-33-33), or a senior controlling partnership, where one founder has a larger stake (such as 60-40).
 Here is a co-founder equity calculator that can help you through the process.

 As you build your startup, you will eventually start hiring talented team members who can bring your business to the next level.
-Like many founders, you may encounter tight budgets in the beginning that may impact your ability to offer robust employee salaries.
+Like many founders, you may encounter tight budgets at the beginning that may impact your ability to offer robust employee salaries.
 However, if your initial employee salaries come shy of the market rate, you can offer equity to employees as part of their compensation package.

 Many professionals are incentivized by partial ownership in the companies they work for, understanding that the success of the company can result in financial gain on a personal level.